4 things to know as cryptocurrencies such as Bitcoin (and stablecoins) melt down

 As the old maxim goes, sometimes the bigger they are the harder they fall.

 Bitcoin and other cryptocurrencies surged during the pandemic, turning many amateur investors into millionaires, on paper at least.
-Bitcoin, for example hit to an all-time of nearly $68,000 in November.
+Bitcoin, for example, hit an all-time of nearly $68,000 in November.

 Today, it's trading at less than half that amount as part of an intense sell-off that has accelerated in recent weeks.